unepwcmc/blog/source/_posts/2013-08-12-informatics-ignite-talks-august-2013.markdown

-find them early on and fix them. <a href="https://coderwall.com/adammulligan">Adam Mulligan</a> closed these Ignites session talking about different types of bugs and how do we handle them at UNEP-WCMC.
+find them early on and fix them. <a href="https://coderwall.com/adammulligan">Adam Mulligan</a> closed these Ignites session talking about different types of bugs and how we handle them at UNEP-WCMC.

 <p>
   <script async class="speakerdeck-embed"